archishgithub/LendingClubCaseStudy/README.md

-# Project Name
+# Lending Club Case Study

-> Outline a brief description of your project.
+> Perform EDA to understand how consumer attributes and loan attributes influence the tendency of default and identify driving factors behind loan default

 ## Table of Contents